From books to banks: Investors place bets against Italy meltdown

 "You cannot escape crises, but you can use them to your advantage".

-Borghesi, who oversees around 400 million euros (341 million pounds) in assets, said Albemarle planned to raise up to 60 million euros for the new fund and would focus on under-valued stocks.
+Borghesi, who oversees around 400 million euros ($425 million) in assets, said Albemarle planned to raise up to 60 million euros for the new fund and would focus on under-valued stocks.

-His top picks include some old-fashioned businesses such as book publisher Mondadori (MOED.MI), wood-working machinery firm Biesse (BSS.MI) and another maker of industrial parts, Saes Getters (SAEI.MI) - all stocks that he says are unloved, well-managed and have products that are in demand.
+His top picks include some old-fashioned businesses such as book publisher Mondadori, wood-working machinery firm Biesse and another maker of industrial parts, Saes Getters - all stocks that he says are unloved, well-managed and have products that are in demand.

 Paris-based AXA Investment Managers, one of Europe's biggest fund managers, says it is also holding its nerve.
 It has a 300 million euros Italian equity fund which is maintaining its overweight position on Italian banks, viewed as the most vulnerable to a sell-off.